cucumber/docs/content/community/faq.md

 The best thing to do here is to fix the root cause.

+## How can I make Cucumber run the skipped steps after a failed step
+Cucumber skips all steps after a failed step by design.
+Once a step has failed, the test has failed and there should be no reason to perform the next steps.
+If you have a need to run the additional steps, likely your scenario is testing too many different things at once.
+Consider splitting your scenario into smaller tests.

 ## Taking a screenshot after (failed) steps
 Taking a screenshot when a scenario fails, might help you to figure out what went wrong.
 To take a screenshot on failure, you can configure an [after hook](/cucumber/api/#after).